The Standard Library

 # Put a "thing" and the player inside a room

-@room = make Room, name: 'room'
+construct :room, Room, name: 'room'

-@thing = make Thing, name: 'thing', parent: @room
+make Thing, name: 'thing', parent: room

 introduction do |actor|

-actor.parent = @room
+actor.parent = room

 end